vacp2p/vac.dev/_drafts/fixing-whisper-with-waku.md

 For  1m users, receiving bandwidth is  953.7GB/day

 ------------------------------------------------------------

 Case 3.
-All private messages go over one discovery topic
+All private messages go over one discovery topic [naive case]

 Assumptions:
 - A1.
 Envelope size (static): 1024kb